-Oil prices steady after pull-back, up on the week
+Oil prices gain as market tests $79 Brent

-U.S. West Texas Intermediate (WTI) futures were up 11 cents at $68.70 a barrel after dropping 2.5 percent on Thursday.
+U.S. West Texas Intermediate (WTI) futures were up $1 at 69.79 a barrel after dropping 2.5 percent on Thursday.

 “The price action of yesterday confirms $80.00 a barrel as a strong resistance line in Brent,” consultancy Petromatrix said in a research note.